sdupadhyay/sdupadhyay/README.md

    - 👋 Hello, Welcome to my profile.
    - 🌍 I am from Una,Gujarat.
-   - 🌱 I’m currently looking for an opportunity as a Full Stack Web developer
+   - 🌱 I’m currently looking for an opportunity as a Full Stack Web developer.
    - 🔭 I’m currently learning React and practicing Data Structure and Algorithm
    - 😎 I love to solve puzzles and listen to music.
   - 💬 You can reach me at sumit.upadhyay108@gmail.com